 It is virtually impossible to train cats, even the gentlest pets, to avoid the hunting instinct that can injure or kill wild birds.
 While some training methods may be effective, it is often easier to control a cat’s behavior to minimize interaction with wild birds and to prevent an overpopulation of feral cats that will prey on birds.

 - Keep pet cats indoors at all times.
 If they must go outdoors, do not leave them unsupervised, and do not allow them outside during early morning or other peak bird feeding times.
-Outdoor enclosures—often called cat patios or "catios"—are another option that can allow cats outdoors without endangering birds.
+Outdoor enclosures—often called cat patios or "catios"—are another option that can allow cats outdoor access without endangering birds.

-- Do not praise, pet or reward a cat that captures a bird, no matter what the bird species—even if the cat has caught an unwanted invasive bird.
+- Do not praise, pet, or reward a cat that captures a bird, no matter what the bird species—even if the cat has caught an unwanted invasive bird.
 Positive reinforcement can encourage the animal to prey on additional wild birds, and cats do not distinguish between invasive and native species.

 - Keep cats’ claws trimmed to make it more difficult to climb trees or catch wild birds.
 It is not necessary or recommended to fully declaw cats, but filing or trimming their claws can reduce the effectiveness of their most dangerous offensive weapons, particularly on the front paws.